MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Set-up-an-AD-FS-lab-environment.md

 10. Click **Finish**, and then click **OK**.

 ## <a name="BKMK_10"></a>Step 4: Configure the client computer \(Client1\)
-Set up another virtual machine and install [!INCLUDE[winblue_client_2](includes/winblue_client_2_md.md)].
+Set up another virtual machine and install Windows 8.1.
 This virtual machine must be on the same virtual network as the other machines.
 This machine should NOT be joined to the Contoso domain.

 The client MUST trust the SSL certificate that is used for the federation server \(ADFS1\), which you set up in [Step 2: Configure the federation server \(ADFS1\) with Device Registration Service](Set-up-the-lab-environment-for-AD-FS-in-Windows-Server-2012-R2.md#BKMK_4).
 It must also be able to validate certificate revocation information for the certificate.